Current Post Doctoral Fellows

 Dr. Nyssim Lefford

-Dr. Lefford worked on developing the functional prototype of the digital library for the AIRS project from Feb 2012, until September, 2012, while also supporting students working int he laboratory on projects related to singing.
-She acted as the bridge linking technology (development) and AIRS research— by assessing researchers’ needs, analyzing use case, implementing design strategies, collaborating with researchers, developers and library scientists and participating in the implementation of prototypes.
-She had received her Ph.
+Dr. Lefford worked on developing the functional prototype of the digital library for the AIRS project from Feb 2012 until September 2012, while also supporting students working in the laboratory on projects related to singing.
+She acted as the bridge linking technology (development) and AIRS research by assessing researchers’ needs, analyzing use case, implementing design strategies, collaborating with researchers, developers and library scientists and participating in the implementation of prototypes.
+She received her Ph.
 D. from the Media Lab at MIT.
 She is a co-author on a conference proceedings paper "A digital library to advance interdisciplinary research in singing" DOI: 10.1121/1.4806629.
-I have worked closely with Ross Dwyer and many students, teaching them new web skills, teaching them how to use the intranet and developing solutions for various web-related problems they encountered.
+She worked closely with Ross Dwyer and many students, teaching them new web skills, teaching them how to use the intranet and developing solutions for various web-related problems they encountered.